-We are very pleased that you have chosen to continue your education at Loma Linda University in a graduate program coordinated by the Faculty of Graduate Studies.
-The Faculty of Graduate Studies is an organization of scholars, scientists, and educators whose mission is to enhance the quality of research, scholarship, and discovery throughout the University.
+We are very pleased that you have chosen to continue your education at Loma Linda University in a graduate program coordinated by the Faculty of Graduate Studies (FGS).
+The FGS is an organization of scholars, scientists, and educators whose mission is to enhance the quality of research, scholarship, and discovery throughout the University.
 It cooperates with the eight schools in providing graduate programs that strive to meet the highest academic and intellectual standards.

-Loma Linda University is a health sciences campus dedicated to creating learning environments that enable students to develop personal wholeness; to train for careers that serve local, national, and international communities; and to accept every person as having equal worth in the sight of God.
+Loma Linda University is a health-sciences campus dedicated to creating learning environments that enable students to develop personal wholeness, to train for careers that serve local, national, and international communities, and to accept every person as having equal worth in the sight of God.
 Its mission is embodied in the Good Samaritan sculptures, a tableau that occupies a central position on the campus.

-The Faculty of Graduate Studies encourages students to engage in original research and creative study that will expand opportunities for wholeness, service, and mutual respect.
-You will find vigorous academic programs among the degrees sponsored by the Faculty, studies that will stretch your mind and that will encourage you to expand the boundaries of knowledge, understand your world, and apply Christian principles to your life and profession.
+The FGS encourages students to engage in original research and creative study that will expand opportunities for wholeness, service, and mutual respect.
+You will find vigorous academic programs among the degrees sponsored by the faculty—studies that will stretch your mind and that will encourage you to expand the boundaries of knowledge, understand your world, and apply Christian principles to your life and profession.

-Dean, Faculty of Graduate Studies
+Provost and Interim Director, Faculty of Graduate Studies

 Recognizing the need to provide advanced education, the College of Medical Evangelists (CME) organized its School of Graduate Studies in 1954.
-The new school conferred a Ph.D. degree in 1958, the first Ph.D. to be awarded by a Seventh-day Adventist institution of higher education.
+The new school conferred a Ph.D. degree in 1958—the first Ph.D. to be awarded by a Seventh-day Adventist institution of higher education.

-In the Faculty of Graduate Studies of Loma Linda University, the essential concern of both faculty and students is the quest for meaning.
-Because this quest is served by knowledge, graduate students are obliged to achieve both broad and detailed mastery of their field of study.
-They also participate with the faculty in the process by which knowledge is augmented.
+In the FGS at Loma Linda University, the essential concern of both faculty and students is the quest for meaning.
+Because this quest is served by knowledge, graduate students are obliged to achieve both broad and detailed mastery of their fields of study.
+They also participate with faculty in the process by which knowledge is augmented.

-The Faculty of Graduate Studies attempts to create an environment favorable to the pursuit of knowledge and meaning by:
+The FGS seeks to create an environment favorable to the pursuit of knowledge and meaning by:

 Applicants are expected to present an undergraduate record with a grade point average of B (3.0) or better in the overall program and in the major field.
 Some students with an overall grade point average between 2.5 and 3.0 may be admitted provisionally to graduate standing, provided the grades during the junior and senior years are superior or other evidence of capability is available.
 International applicants are not eligible for provisional admission.

 The student is expected to arrange for financial resources to cover all expenses before the beginning of each school year.
-Previous accounts with other schools or this University must have been settled.
+Previous accounts with other schools or this university must have been settled.

 The Faculty of Graduate Studies oversees the following doctoral and master’s degrees, as well as combined degrees programs.